jnewblanc/sog/README.md

    2. communication is series of send/receives
    3. server output is spooled
    4. client prompts user for input and displays output from server
+   5. Single instance of game is spun up in the background
+   6. aSync thread, for non-user activity, is spun up in the background
-2. User enters authentication loop
+2. User enters 'serverLoop' which prompts for authentication
    1. email/password for auth
    2. Account has login/logout stats and several character "slots"
-3. User enters the main loop
+3. User enters the main "lobby" loop
-   1. main loop has two "areas".
-The "lobby" and the "game"
-4. In the main loop, user is dumped into the lobby
   1. lobby has a "help" command
+  3. lobby has a "play" command, which launches the game loop
+  4. lobby has some inter-user communication
   2. lobby has some "admin" commands, if admin.txt exists in account directory
-  3. lobby has a "play" command, in addition to some inter-user communication
+  5. exiting the lobby unauthenticates and dumps you back to the serverLoop
-5. In the main loop, user can enter the game area
+5. When user enters the gameLoop
+  1. Game contains Rooms, Objects, Characters, Spells, Creatures, etc
-  1. Select character or create new one
+  2. User selects character or can create a new one.
+Character is saved
+  3. User is placed in the starting room
-  2. game area has a "help" command
+  4. Game area has a "help" command, some features of the game are only learned through interation
+  5. Characters are saved with every command
-6. User plays the game.
-The game contains
+  6. User can 'quit' to go back to the lobby

-  1. Rooms, Objects, Characters, Spells, Creatures, etc
+### Developer Info ###
+* Run pytest to test
+* While designed to be a centralized server, at present, everything is run locally and content is checked in via github.
+This means that you can run your own server, make your own changes and make modifications without fear of breaking everything/anyone else.
+Contributions can be made via pull requests.